 For those who love being outdoors, a career as an archaeologist can be the perfect fit.
 Archaeologists study human history and cultures by excavating sites and analyzing artifacts.

 While fieldwork is a big part of the job, archaeologists also spend time in labs conducting research and writing reports.
-The ability to work both in the field and in the lab makes archaeology a well-rounded outdoor career.
+The ability to work both in the field and the lab makes archaeology a well-rounded outdoor career.

 Archaeologists typically hold at least a bachelor’s degree in archaeology, anthropology, or a related field.
 Many archaeologists also pursue advanced degrees.